Code-Institute-Submissions/astro-mat-PP2/README.md

   - That there is good legibility overall.

 ### Browser Testing
-- The Website was tested on Google Chrome, Firefox, Microsoft Edge, Safari browsers with no issues noted.
+- The Website was tested on Google Chrome, Firefox, Microsoft Edge, Safari browsers with no issues found.

 ### Device Testing
-- The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 8, iPhoneX and iPad to ensure responsiveness on various screen sizes in both portrait and landscape mode.
-The website performed as intended.
-The responsive design was also checked using Chrome developer tools across multiple devices with structural integrity holding for the various sizes.
+- The responsiveness of the website was tested on different devices, including Desktop, Laptop, iPhone 8, iPhoneX, and iPad, to ensure optimal performance across various screen sizes in both portrait and landscape orientations.
+The website behaved as expected during testing.
+Additionally, the responsive design was verified using Chrome developer tools on multiple devices, and the structural integrity was maintained across different sizes.
 - I also used the following website to test responsiveness:
     - [Responsinator](http://www.responsinator.com/?url=https%3A%2F%2Fastro-mat.github.io%2FPP2%2F)